Reeves Colored Pencils

 Packaging and Presentation – 3/5

-These are a budget pencil so it would be surprising to see these come in a fancy metal tin or box.
+Reeves Colored Pencils are a budget pencil so it would be surprising to see these come in a fancy metal tin or box.
 Sure enough, they come in a conventional cardboard pouch.
-While nothing fancy, it is still better than some of the cheap plastic sleeves some similarly-priced competitors offer.
+While nothing eye-catching, it is still better than some of the cheap plastic sleeves some similarly-priced competitors offer.
 The pencils themselves are colorless except for a colored tip that represents that pencil’s respected color and a purple accent right above.
+It’s a very average look.

 Cost – 4/5